Raising Women to their Full Potential

 The Board of Euretina is committed to making the Society an inclusive environment where its contributors and followers have equal opportunity to thrive in the field of retina.

-The goal of the Euretina Women in Retina programme is to nurture diversity at all levels in the field of retina.
-The programme also aims to educate the wider ophthalmic community by supporting the professional development of promising females working in science and care in retina.
+The goal of the Euretina Women in Retina programme is to nurture diversity by giving all genders equal opportunity at all levels in the field of retina.
+The programme also aims to educate the wider ophthalmic community by supporting initiatives aimed to remove unfair obstacles to the professional development of promising women working in science and care in retina.